 For Apple product users, there’s a good chance that the app store is a frequently visited destination for shopping.
 The app store, which is Apple’s digital distribution platform for mobile apps, is the place where users can go to download fun and useful apps for their smartphones, iPods and tablets.
 Users can also access the app store via a browser such as Safari on their desktop computers, where there is also a Mac app store filled with desktop-friendly apps.

-took charge of the app store.
+Phil Schiller took charge of the app store.
 Since then, it has since undergone several changes.
-Some of the most notable include the introduction of app ads
+Some of the most notable include the introduction of

-at the top of search results, new subscription options
+app ads at the top of search results,

 What Is a Notify Button?